 Rabbi Malinger has been involved in many civic activities in New Jersey including Garden State Equality, serves as a rabbinic advisor for the Jewish Addiction Resource (JAR) of the Jewish Federation of Monmouth County, and he is a member of the Matawan Husky Football Boosters.
 Rabbi Malinger is married to Samantha Jablo Malinger, a MSW with a specialty in geriatrics.
 They are the proud parents of Aly, Joe and David.

 Cindy Terebush was awarded a Bachelor of Arts degree and teaching certification from Kean College (now Kean University) and has completed the State of New Jersey Director’s Academy for Early Care and Education.
 In addition to meeting all of the criteria as mandated by the State of New Jersey to direct the pre-school, her credentials include New Jersey Teacher Certification through 12th grade.
 Cindy is also a Certified Youth, Parent, Family Coach.
 She has additional course work in such topics as special needs; classroom management; educational theory; program management & thematic curriculum; creating positive environments; math and cognitive for pre-school; health and safety; and excellence for parents.
 She also has business management experience in the field of marketing.

 Cindy has worked in the field of early childhood education for more than fifteen years.
 She is a member of National Association for the Education of Young Children (NAEYC) and is currently servicing as President of the local Shore Affiliate NJAEYC Board.
-She is a member of other professional organizations including Early Childhood Educators of Reform Judaism (ECE-RJ), the New Jersey Registry for Childhood Professionals Serving Children Birth Through Age Thirteen, the New Jersey Mentor Network and the National Association of Temple Educators (NATE).
+She is a member of other professional organizations including Early Childhood Educators of Reform Judaism (ECE-RJ) and the Association of Reform Jewish Educators (ARJE -formerly NATE).

 A member of Temple Shalom since 2001, she is former editor of The Shalom, the temple newsletter, and also served on board of trustees, the communications committee, board of education, sisterhood board and nursery school committee.